Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Reconstruction and Parameters Estimation

 \subsection{Reconstruction of $H(z)$}

 In the Fig. \ref{fig:H_pred}, we show the reconstruction of $H(z)$ generated with our neural network.
-The Fig. \ref{fig:H_pred} looks like the combination of the Fig. \ref{fig:H_pred} and the Fig. \ref{fig:gp}.
-The shape of the confidence interval of the Fig. \ref{fig:H_pred} is like Fig. \ref{fig:gp}, and at the same time the interval has a more precise range comparing the Fig. \ref{fig:mockhz}.
+Besides, we show other 2 different reconstructed datasets.
+Fig. \ref{fig:badHrec2} was generated when the reconstructed dominates, Though it has a normal range, the edge is rough.

+We also test the situation that reconstructing the $H(z)$ without covariance loss, showing the result in the Fig. \ref{fig:Hrec_without_cov}.
+Without the covariance loss, the edge is much rougher, and it took a longer time to train the network.
+We drew the training loss curve in the Figs. \ref{fig:4_training_loss}.
+Fig. \ref{fig:3training_loss_curve} shows the reconstruction loss, the covaricance loss, and the rencostruction loss when we didn't use covariance, all of them decrease rapidly.
+However, if we expand the epoch and only see the reconstrcution loss (shown in Fig. \ref{fig:training_loss_curve_only}), we find that it takes more epochs to reach minimum value.
+Even in the Fig. \ref{fig:training_loss_curve_only}, the loss was still decreasing and didn't reach the minimum value.
+We use different methods to see the trend of the losses in Fig. \ref{fig:training_last_20_epochs} and Fig. \ref{fig:Log_Scale_training_loss}, both of them show that the reconstruction loss decreases slowly without covariance loss.
+Therefore, the covariance loss is necessary.